mdavidson9/docs.balsamiq.com/content/confluence/user-guide.md

     3.  **}**
     resulting in something like this **{mockup:Name=new name}**.
 5. After doing this, you should see your mockup appear in the editor.

+---

+## Exporting a Mockup

+Mockups for Confluence Server allows you to [export your mockup to XML format](https://support.balsamiq.com/plugins/importtoatlassian/) so that you can import it to our other versions.
+It is not currently possible to export directly to PDF or an image (PNG, etc.) from the Balsamiq Mockups editor.

+As [mentioned above](#looking-at-a-mockup-s-history), however, you can access your mockups in **PNG image** format by going to the **attachments** for the Confluence page.

+You can also take advantage of the ability to **export to PDF** within Confluence to export your wiki page, including any mockups, to PDF.